aneez9n/Basic-Projects/README.md

 program 1

-the first program is about python into method.
+the first program is about python init method.